PunchThrough/bean-docs/src/features/accelerometer.md

 Your Bean's accelerometer is configured in low power mode.
 As a result, when your Bean requests a reading, the accelerometer takes about 5 ms to warm up before it returns a reading.
 This means that your Bean is able to read the accelerometer at a maximum frequency of 200 Hz.

-There are other functions that enable you to utilize the accelerometer.
-For example, You can change the sensitivity of the accelerometer using [`setAccelerationRange`](#) method.
-Checkout [`Accelerometer`](http://legacy.punchthrough.com/bean/the-arduino-reference/) to see more functions that are available to you.

 ## Move Bean around

 Congratulations!
 You have successfully programed Bean to change its LED as the accelerometer reads new values.
 Try moving your Bean around: picking it up, shaking it, and rotating it in the air.
 You should see the color of Bean's LED change.